mafik/gatekeeper/README.md

 **Gatekeeper is a piece of software that allows you to replace (or isolate) the router provided by your ISP.
 With Gatekeeper you can get more visibility & control over your home network.**

 There are other software projects that can manage a router but they're usually optimized for professional use & maximum flexibility.
 This makes them fairly complex.
 Gatekeeper, unlike others, is designed specifically for home networks.
-It is a single executable file that configures itself automatically, updates itself every week & automatically restarts itself in case of a hangup or a crash.
-Once installed it should never require any interaction.

-Since it's meant for home use, it can offer features &amp; information that general-purpose routers can't.
-For example, by accessing its web interface it can tell you what devices are connected to your network or what domains are accessed by your IoT devices.
+Since it's meant for home use, it's simpler, it has better defaults, it can auto-configure itself and it can tell you things about your IoT devices that regular (commercial) routers can't.

 ### Screenshots